 Finally, we compared our results with observational constraints \cite{Carr:2020,Carr:2021bzv,Carr:1994ar,Zeldovich,Acharya:2020jbv,Carr:2009jm,Josan:2009qn,Lemoine:2000sq,Gondolo:2020uqv}, such as those from PBH remnants, LSP {and DM} production, CMB effects, BBN, and $\gamma$-ray backgrounds (see Fig.~\ref{fig:constraints} or red-shaded region in Fig.~\ref{fig:betaM}).
-For this particular scenario, the range of masses is only affected by the {Planck scale} remnants, LSP, {and DM} constraints, which are highly theoretical {and the last two of them actually depend on the mass of the particle emitted by the PBH}.
+For this particular scenario, the range of masses is only affected by the {Planck scale} remnants, LSP, {and DM} constraints, which are highly theoretical, {and the last two of them actually depend on the mass of the particle emitted by the PBH}.
 Still, our analysis demonstrates that the interplay between the non-spherical and self-resonance effects during preheating plays a crucial role in determining the formation of PBH.

-\acknowledgments Daniel del-Corral is grateful for the support of grant UI/BD/151491/2021 from the Portuguese Agency Funda\c{c}\~ao para a Ci\^encia e a Tecnologia.
-This research was funded by Funda\c{c}\~ao para a Ci\^encia e a Tecnologia grant number UIDB/MAT/00212/2020 and COST action 23130.
+\acknowledgments Daniel del-Corral is grateful for the support of the grant UI/BD/151491/2021 from the Portuguese Agency Funda\c{c}\~ao para a Ci\^encia e a Tecnologia and the grant UMO-2021/42/E/ST9/00260 from the National Science Centre of Poland.
+This research was also funded by Funda\c{c}\~ao para a Ci\^encia e a Tecnologia grant number UIDB/MAT/00212/2020 and COST action 23130.
 The work of P.G. was partially supported by NSF grant PHY-2412829.
 P.G. thanks Prof. Teruaki Suyama for his kind hospitality at the Institute of Science Tokyo.
-T KSK would like to thank The Royal Society for the support in the name of the Newton International Fellowship.
-KSK would like to thank Prof. David Wands for useful discussions
+KSK would like to thank The Royal Society for the support in the name of the Newton International Fellowship.
+KSK would like to thank Prof. David Wands for useful discussions.